Discerning Priestly Celibacy

 - “I really like girls!”

-- “I have not always lived a chaste life.
+- “I haven’t always lived a chaste life.
 Can I still be considered for the seminary?”

 - “I struggle with purity, so I’m not sure I have the holiness necessary to commit to celibacy.”